CDLUC3/mrt-doc/releases/sprint-log.md

   - DASSI CoreTrustSeal review #196
   - Merritt CTS application: #200
 Releases:
-- Stage: TBD
+- Stage:
+  - Update Access to 2.5.2 to be in parity with Store
+  - RDS Graviton update
-- Production: TBD
+- Production:
+  - Update Access to 2.5.2 to be in parity with Store
+  - RDS Graviton update

 #### Sprint 130: January 14, 2026 - February 4, 2026
 - Ingest/Storage
   - Consider driving storage requests via ZK rather than by API call from ingest: #2339